Facebook Ads manager is one of the most advanced online advertising tools for businesses across the world.

 Facebook has over 2.5 billion active users monthly, more than 1.7 million people are active on Facebook every day these people spend at least 50 minutes on Facebook, Instagram, and messenger.

 That’s massive and the fact is with this enormous business reach, whosoever your target audience is, be sure you can find them on Facebook which makes Facebook a great business partner and a beneficial one you can’t afford to turn down.

 So, how do you reach these people?

 Well, the answer is mastering Facebook Ads manager and here is a complete step by step guide to get you started to the most advanced features of Facebook Ads manager.

 Navigating Facebooks Ad manager

-This section shows all the guide you need to understand how to manoeuvre the systems from start to finish.
+This section shows all the guides you need to understand how to manoeuvre the systems from start to finish.

 Part 2.
 How to use Facebook Ads Manager: A clear step-by-step guild to understand and use the Ads Manager effectively.

 Part 3.
 How to create and edit Facebook Ads: Here you will learn how to create and edit your Facebook ads in your ad manager dashboard.